Cricket on 5

-Cricket on 5 is a UK television programme on Channel 5 showing highlights of England's Test cricket, One Day Internationals (ODI) and Twenty20 Internationals (T20I).
+Cricket on 5 was a UK television programme on Channel 5 showing highlights of England's Test cricket, One Day Internationals (ODI) and Twenty20 Internationals (T20I).
 The programme was produced by Sunset & Vine.

 Background

 In December 2004, it was announced that Channel 4 would lose the broadcasting rights to live broadcasts of Test cricket after the end of the 2005 Ashes, with live coverage being awarded to Sky Sports exclusively.
-Initially, the England and Wales ECB had announced that they were contemplating sharing the rights between Sky and Channel 4, but ultimately awarded the contract exclusively to Sky Sports.
+Prior to the announcement, the England and Wales Cricket Board (ECB) had been expected to share the rights between Sky and Channel 4, but ultimately awarded the contract exclusively to Sky Sports.

 Concurrently, the ECB announced that Channel 5 had gained the broadcast rights to highlights of all test, ODI and T20I cricket.
 However, unlike the coverage by Channel 4, the contract did not include coverage of domestic cricket (County Cricket, or T20 Finals' Day).
 Channel 5 was the only broadcaster to bid for the rights to the highlights despite not having broadcast cricket previously.
 In 2012, Channel 5 extended its contract until 2017.
 This was subsequently extended by a further two years, until 2019, after which highlights and additional rights were transferred to the BBC.